 PPP Schedule A Worksheet Employee Information

-To fill out the application, you may not want to start at the beginning.
-Instead, it may make sense to skip ahead to the PPP Schedule A Worksheet on page 9 of the application.
+To fill out the application, we find it easier not to start at the beginning.
+Instead, it may make sense to skip ahead to the PPP Schedule A Worksheet now on page 4 of the application.
 You’ll need to calculate information about employees’ hours and wages in order to plug that information back into the application.

 Table 1: List employees who:

-• Were employed by the Borrower at any point during the covered period or the alternative payroll covered period whose principal place of residence is in the United States; and
+• Were employed by the Borrower at any point during the covered period covered period whose principal place of residence is in the United States; and

 • Received compensation from the Borrower at an annualized rate of less than or equal to $100,000 for all pay periods in 2019 or were not employed by the Borrower at any point in 2019.
 (Note: Other employees will be in the next table.)